wytlines100/UnverifiedV2/README.md

 Current contributors: wytlines, DeadFish7, andreypidd, jet, joudaALT, TrustIsOver, TheM1ddleM1n

 ## Changelog

+### 2.2.1 - CSS/Intro Update
+- Most CSS buttons were removed (due to new title screen vector created.)
+- New Background for title screen :D
+- Only Background CSS remains (cause Vector did not change that and only focused on other game objects including remapping things.)
+- Intro extended by 3-4 seconds so you can read authors
+- Build size decreased from 139KB to 125KB

 ### 2.2 - Big Update!
 - Armor HUD added!